 During the continuous casting of steel, heat transfer is complicated by the presence of mold flux.
 Its source is the mold powder, which is added to the free surface of the liquid steel to provide thermal and chemical insulation from the atmosphere and to absorb alumina inclusions.
-The powder sinters and melts, spreading over the meniscus and entering the air gap between the steel shell and mold wall.^[30] Some of the liquid flux/slag resolidifies against the cold mold wall creating a solid flux/slag rim (refer to Figure 5).
-Primary cooling at the meniscus is further complicated by the vertical oscillation of the mold, which prevents sticking of the shell to the mold and encourages entrainment of the molten flux into the mold/ shell interfacial gap.^[23] However, each oscillation cycle creates a transverse depression in the solidifying shell at the meniscus, called an oscillation mark, shown in Figure 4(a).
-Pressure from interaction with the flux rim at the meniscus can deepen these marks,^[31] according to the size of the rim.
-Unsteady level fluctuations and surface waves due to turbulence can disturb formation of these marks, creating surface defects, such as ripples or depressions in the final product, and are potential sites for transverse cracks.^[23] Deep oscillation marks increase the local gap resistance, thereby reducing the heat transfer to the mold and retarding the shell growth.^[22]
+The powder sinters and melts, spreading over the meniscus and entering the air gap between the steel shell and mold wall^[29].
+Some of the liquid flux/slag re-solidifies against the cold mold wall creating a solid flux/slag rim (refer to Figure 3).
+Primary cooling at the meniscus is further complicated by the vertical oscillation of the mold, which prevents sticking of the shell to the mold and encourages entrainment of the molten flux into the mold/shell interfacial gap^[22].
+However, each oscillation cycle creates a transverse depression in the solidifying shell at the meniscus, called an oscillation mark, shown in Figure 4(b).
+Pressure from interaction with the flux rim at the meniscus can deepen these marks^[30], according to the size of the rim.
+Unsteady level fluctuations and surface waves due to turbulence can disturb formation of these marks, creating surface defects, such as ripples or depressions in the final product and are potential sites for transverse cracks^[22].
+Deep oscillation marks increase the local gap resistance, thereby reducing the heat transfer to the mold and retarding the shell growth^[21].
+The flux layers between the shell and mold wall facilitate uniform and usually lower heat transfer across the interfacial gap, compared with that of lubricating oil used in billet casting, which tends to produce an intermittent vapor gap.
+Heat transport across the gap naturally depends on the thermal properties and thickness of the flux layers^[18].
+The gap size in turn depends on the oscillation mark and surface roughness profile, shrinkage of the solidifying shell, mold distortion, and the internal pressure exerted on the shell by the liquid metal^[31, 32].
+The gap formed by shrinkage of the shell away from the mold walls is largest where it begins at the corners, and spreads across the faces, which further complicates the heat transfer process^[31].
+The mold walls are routinely tapered to match the steel shrinkage in order to minimize air gap formation and to facilitate primary cooling^[33].